meebenitez/meebenitez.github.io/_posts/2017-06-14-why_did_you_want_to_become_a_software_developer.markdown

 And now that I’m knee deep in the learning process and solving problems, I’m realizing becoming a programmer is an attainable goal that I’m already very passionate about.
 I look forward to studying, and Code Wars katas have eaten up all my “gaming” time.
 And I’m doing lots of research and creating lists of web and app projects I want to build that I think will have a positive impact on society.

-Who knows, if I conquer this goal, maybe I’ll also have the confidence become a polyglot. :)
+Who knows, if I conquer this goal, maybe I’ll have the confidence to also become a polyglot. :)